 The drill couldn't be simpler... put a ball, any ball, on the foot spot.
 Using your regular shooting routine, pocket the ball directly into one of the far corner pockets.
 There is no object ball to hit – it's as if you're scratching directly into the pocket every time.
 Simplifying your task by removing the need to hit an object ball allows you to devote more attention to your follow-through.

 Remember, it's very important to stay down after the shot and leave the stick where it is, long enough to ask yourself these three questions:

-1. Where is the stick pointing?
+1. Where is your pool cue stick pointing?

 At the end of your shot, your cue should be pointing in a direct line towards the pocket.
 For every action there is an equal and opposite reaction and all that jazz, so it stands to reason that if your stick ends up pointing to the left of the pocket, your hand swung out to the right instead of in a straight line.

 You also want your stick to point down towards the cloth of the table, or to have the tip of your stick be resting on the table, at the end of your shot.
-If your tip ends up rocketing off into mid air, it means that you are dropping your whole arm instead letting the hinge of your elbow do the work.
+If your tip ends up rocketing off into mid-air, it means that you are dropping your whole arm instead letting the hinge of your elbow do the work.

-2. Did the stick come forward smoothly?
+2. Did your pool cue come forward smoothly?

 If you see any wiggling, vibration or stuttering as you hit the ball, chances are your hand is either hitting your body (a side-to-side wiggle) or you are clenching your grip hand during the delivery of the stick (an sharp upward stutter).

 3. How much of your pool cue went past where the ball was?